ironicbadger/pms-wiki/docs/day-two/top10apps.md

 One of my favourite features of Gitea is that it will automatically mirror remote git repositories locally when a commit is pushed.
 This makes it really easy to back up your code, and other people's code to your server - just in case.
 Because it's git the entire repo history is maintained and if for some reason a popular project became the target of a BS [DMCA claim](https://github.blog/2020-11-16-standing-up-for-developers-youtube-dl-is-back/), you're not up the creek without a paddle - so to speak.

 Gitea doesn't have any of the fancy CI features of the largest self-hosted, open source player in this space, Gitlab.
-But what is lacks in features it makes up for in small footprint and simplicity.
+But what it lacks in features it makes up for in small footprint and simplicity.

 **Similar or related projects:**